 But on the written side, I think the whole thing is that you can’t just generate it and dump it on the web because one of the things that these really bad at, is factual information.

-I talk about this in my blog post (COMING SOON) where there have been some strides specifically with GPT-3, where they’re trying to improve its ability to give factual information.
+I talk about this in my blog post on why AI content is not a threat to SEO.
+There have been some strides specifically with GPT-3, where they’re trying to improve its ability to give factual information.
 But the bottom line is it’s always gonna be hit or miss because again, it’s a series of probabilities about what is the next word.

 Based on statistics, effectively not whether or not is actually true.
 So I say all that to say you can’t use large language models without editing the content that comes from them.